Real Property Appraisals: A Primer

 Our first duty at Appraisal Express HI, LLC is to inspect the property to determine its true status.
 We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really exist and are in the condition a typical buyer would expect them to be.
 The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and conveying the layout of the property.
 Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.

-Following the inspection, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-The bottom line is, an appraiser from Appraisal Express HI, LLC will guarantee you discover the most accurate property value, so you can make wise real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+It is important to note that while this amount is probably the best indication of what a property is worth, it may not be the price at which the property closes.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+Here's what it all boils down to, an appraiser from Appraisal Express HI, LLC will help you attain the most fair and balanced property value, so you can make wise real estate decisions.